 Work highlights

-- Represented a global retailer to assist them with privacy and cybersecurity matters in the US and internationally, including helping them with the investigation and analysis of being a victim of data theft to ascertain its reporting and notification responsibilities for customers potentially affected in 38 countries.
+• Assisted a global retailer with privacy and cybersecurity matters in the US and internationally, including advising the client on the investigation and analysis of being a victim of data theft.

 Fenwick & West LLP